yuriy-chumak/ol/README.md

 $ make recompile
 ```

-This will create new (in successfull way) REPL binary that contains ol
+This will create new (in successful way) REPL binary that contains ol
 interpreter code.

 Few words about OL can be found in documentation on the project page.